techiescamp/linux-foundation-coupon/README.md

 Get up to 41% off on Certifications and bundles using the exclusive Tech Talent sale.

-For individual certifiations, SkillCreds and courses,
+For individual certifiations (CKA, CKAD , CKS ect), SkillCreds and courses,

 Use code **PRIME24EBCT** at [kube.promo/devops](https://kube.promo/devops) to get flat 40% discount.